samuel-walker/glmm-help/README.md

 # glmm-help

-Files for help on GLMM in R.
+Files for help with a GLMM model using R, shared for StackExchange post: https://stats.stackexchange.com/questions/311556/help-interpreting-count-data-glmm-using-lme4-glmer-and-glmer-nb-negative-binom.